-Amy is a Research Associate in Intelligent Mobility at the Transport Operations Research Group (TORG).
-Her area of research involves Intelligent Transport Systems (ITS), Intelligent Mobility, Travel Information and Age-related Driving Behaviour.
-She is particularly interested in testing and evaluating the effectiveness of technologies in improving road safety, meeting growing and evolving mobility needs and enhancing the provision of travel information to a wide range of road users including drivers, public transport passengers, cyclists and pedestrians at various stages of their journey.
+Amy's area of research covers ITS for Ageing Mobility, Driver Behaviour, Intelligent Vehicles and Low Carbon Transport.
+She is particularly interested in monitoring and assessing driver behaviour, testing and evaluating the effectiveness of technologies in improving road safety of all road users and understanding the barriers delaying the shift to electromobility.
 She uses both traditional and innovative research methods including direct (lab and field) observation, immersive video simulation and role play, and other survey means such as focus groups, interviews and questionnaires to ensure that the research is theoretically informed and empirically rigorous.

 PhD in Evaluation of Future Traveller Information Systems

 Member, IET Automotive & Road Transport Systems (ARTS) Network Executive Team